utshomax/postman-docs/src/pages/docs/postman-flows/gs/flows-overview.md

 Data structures like lists can also be converted to streams which can be processed by blocks asynchronously.

-> When a message flows from one block another, the actual data doesn't move but a pointer to the message is passed along.
+> When a message flows from one block to another, the actual data doesn't move but a pointer to the message is passed along.

 <!-- vale Postman.Spelling = NO -->
 <!-- vale Postman.Weasel = NO -->